Ossett: Spa

-Ossett was, for a brief period in the 19th century, a spa town.
-Having been founded by a local stonemason who was inspired by Harrogate and Cheltenham, the waters were popular with those seeking relief from certain skin diseases in the early 19th century, but it remained a small spa during this period.
+Ossett was, for a brief period in the 19th century, a spa town, having been founded by a local stonemason who was inspired by Harrogate and Cheltenham.
+The waters were popular with those seeking relief from certain skin diseases in the early 19th century, but it remained a small spa during this period.
 In the 1870s, a plan to transform Ossett into a "second Harrogate" ended in failure, and the spa closed as a result.
 The south-east of the town is still known as "Ossett Spa".

 Governance

 Ossett cum Gawthorpe was a township in the ancient parish of Dewsbury; it became a civil parish in 1866, and was incorporated as the Municipal Borough of Ossett in 1890.
 Under the Local Government Act 1972, it became an unparished area in the City of Wakefield.
 In an earlier draft of the Act, Ossett was to be part of the Kirklees district on the grounds that the area was originally part of the parish of Dewsbury; after an appeal by the Ossett Labour Party, it was decided Ossett would be part of the Wakefield district.

-Ossett has changed its parliamentary constituency several times.
-In 1983, the town transferred from the Dewsbury seat to the Normanton constituency.